 Yoga is for everyone, whatever age and ability.
 It creates freedom and awareness, not just physically but deep within.

-I teach a variety of classes in Ealing and West Kensington, both general and intermediate level, which include asanas (postures), pranayama (breath control) and relaxation.
-I also teach children in a local primary school and in a public class for teenagers in Ealing Broadway.
+I teach a variety of classes in Ealing and West Kensington, both general and intermediate level, which include asanas (postures) and pranayama (breath control).
+I also enjoy teaching children, both teenagers at my own studio and at triyoga and younger children in a local primary school.